inmanta/inmanta-core/docs/model_developers/modules.rst

 or list of strings with the name of the desired fields of the resource.
 The orchestrator uses these fields to determine which attributes of the matching entity need to be included in the resource.

-Fields of a resource cannot refer to instance in the configuration model or fields of other resources.
+Fields of a resource cannot refer to instance in the orchestration model or fields of other resources.
 The resource serializers allows to map field values.
 Instead of referring directly to an attribute of the entity is serializes (path in std::File and path in the resource map one on one).
 This mapping is done by adding a static method to the resource class with ``get_$(field_name)`` as